Key takeaways

 Principle 6: Accuracy

 The personal information you collect during e-signature workflows should be accurate and current.
 Your tool should allow signers to review and confirm their information before finalizing.
-If someone notices their email address or name is incorrect, they should be able to correct it before signing.

 Principle 7: Safeguards